- Get prepared

 Illegal money lenders or ‘loan sharks’ as they are known are the most dangerous and unregulated form of credit available.
 Non-payment can result in threats, intimidation and assault.

 Often a loan shark will be someone a friend knows who can lend you a bit of cash and can be seen as providing a necessary service.
 That is until you can’t afford to pay.
 If you are in debt to a loan shark, or know of one operating in your community please contact us immediately.
 Alternatively you can contact the Illegal Money Lending Team anonymously on 0300 555 2222.

 Did you know: Loan sharks have no legal basis to recover monies they have lent.
 Hundreds of people have had their debts cancelled following the arrests of loan sharks.

-Check here for services in your area.
+Check out our Help near you directory for more information on the services available in your area.